beecity1/Kill-adobe/README.md

-Simple BAT file which disables access to the internet for specific adobe exe files with a firewall rule in 5 seperate directories designed to target
+Simple BAT file which disables access to the internet with a firewall rule for 5 specific adobe exe folder locations